GrantBirki/errbot/README.md

 Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file in this repo for all the info you will need to develop, test, and deploy!

+> Note: The `make command` function exists to easily populate all the file you need to make a new plugin

 ---

 ## Fork Notice 🍴